End of Year Financial Checklist

 1. Year-End Financial Review

 A great place to begin is by looking back over the year and assessing how well you stuck to your financial plans.
-If you have a spouse or partner, be sure to include them in these discussions!
+If you have a spouse, be sure to include them in these discussions!

 Remember, no one but you is grading how well you did this year, so be honest.
 Then, you can identify what does and doesn't work so you can keep moving forward.